Fake Fake Fake

-"Fake Fake Fake" (stylised as "FAKE FAKE FAKE") is a song by Los Angeles-based producer Kayzo and Italian emo punk rock band XO Sad.
+"Fake Fake Fake" (stylised in all caps) is a song by Los Angeles-based producer Kayzo and Italian emo punk rock band XO Sad.
 American record label Ultra released it on September 28, 2018.

 Background and release

 The song was released as a continuation from Kayzo's debut album Overload, primarily serving as Kayzo's exploration and growth into a style of music that merges electronic music and rock/pop punk.

 Kayzo first stumbled upon XO Sad on SoundCloud a while before the production of "Fake Fake Fake", discovering their cover of "I Fall Apart" by Post Malone and liking their combination of rap/R&B with the production style of electronic music.
 Kayzo met Becko, the lead singer of XO Sad, backstage at the Italian music festival Nameless Festival, later contacting him to create two records together, one of which being "Fake Fake Fake".
 During the song production, XO Sad sent Kayzo an a cappella recording, which the latter produced the song entirely around.
 The two worked with each other by sending each other work via Dropbox as XO Sad was based in Italy and Kayzo was based in the United States.

 On September 28, 2018, the song was released as a digital download on international digital stores through American record label Ultra, as well as being exclusively released for streaming platforms Spotify and Apple Music.